purescript-contrib/purescript-parsing/README.md

 ### Parser combinators

 A parser combinator is a function which takes a parser as an argument and returns a new parser.
 The `many` combinator, for example, will repeat a parser as many times as it can.
 So the parser `many letter` will have type `Parser String (Array Char)`.
 Parser combinators are in this package in the module `Text.Parsing.Parser.Combinators`.

+## Further reading

+Here is the original short classic [FUNCTIONAL PEARLS *Monadic Parsing in Haskell*](https://www.cs.nott.ac.uk/~pszgmh/pearl.pdf) by Graham Hutton and Erik Meijer.

+[*Revisiting Monadic Parsing in Haskell*](https://vaibhavsagar.com/blog/2018/02/04/revisiting-monadic-parsing-haskell/) by Vaibhav Sagar is a reflection on the Hutton, Meijer FUNCTIONAL PEARL.

+[*Parse, don't validate*](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) by Alexis King is about what it means to “parse” something, without any mention of monads.

+There are lots of other great monadic parsing tutorials on the internet.

 ## Related Packages